couchbaselabs/node-ottoman/README.md

 });
 ```

-### Finding models via N1ql Queries
+### Finding models via N1QL Queries

 All models also expose a `find` method that can locate model instances by any number of criteria, and that also support pagination.

 This method is very useful for finding model instances under any arbitrary criteria; however keep in mind that you may wish to put
-n1ql indexes on fields that would be very often a part of these queries, to improve lookup performance, and prevent couchbase
+N1QL indexes on fields that would be very often a part of these queries, to improve lookup performance, and prevent Couchbase
 from having to scan most or all documents in the bucket in order to find the results.

-As you can see in the example below, you can even optionally specify pagination (limit/skip) and adjust the consistency of the query executed on couchbase.
+As you can see in the example below, you can even optionally specify pagination (limit/skip) and adjust the consistency of the query executed on Couchbase.

 ```javascript
 var filters = {